OpenCHAMI/magellan/README.md

 Use "magellan [command] --help" for more information about a command.
 ```

 To start a network scan for BMC nodes, use the `scan` command.
-If the port is not specified, `magellan` will probe ports 623 and 443 by default:
+If the port is not specified, `magellan` will probe the common Redfish port 443 by default:

 ```bash
 ./magellan scan \